56 Secrets Life Coaches Won’t Tell You for Free

 With structure comes freedom

 “I think people are afraid to add more structure to their day because it seems rigid or confining but the thing is, the more success you have, the more responsibility you’ll have.
 Then the challenge becomes how to balance it all.
 The best way to balance is by creating routines to keep productive momentum going.” —Wade Alters, life coach.
-These are the 8 things successful people do to structure their weekends.
+These are the 8 things successful people do every weekend.

 Don’t identify with your mistakes